cscart/docs/user_guide/payment_methods/worldpay.rst

 How To: Set up CS-Cart with WorldPay
 ************************************

-To set up CS-Cart with WorldPay payment gateway:

 *   In the Administration panel, go to **Administration → Payment methods**.
 *   Click the **+** button on the right.
 *   In the opened window: